- Why does the MSO need a dedicated symphony hall?

-Every aspect of the Milwaukee Symphony Center has been designed with the patron in mind.
+Every aspect of the Bradley Symphony Center has been designed with the patron in mind.
 From the state-of-the-art acoustics of the concert hall to ample and accessible amenities throughout the theater, we have taken great care to ensure the best possible experience for our patrons before, during, and after a concert.
 The renovation of the Historic Warner Grand Theater and Symphony Center will offer patrons:

 The ultimate success of this effort is still very much dependent on the generosity of our community.
 We are grateful that the response during the campaign’s quiet phase has been exceptionally positive.
 Our hope is that the people of Milwaukee will join us in this journey and help us see this campaign through to the finish.

 At nearly 85% of our $139M goal, we are thrilled by the overwhelming response to-date.
 Our campaign is comprised of four segments:

 - Symphony Hall -- $89M to acquire and renovate the historic theater and office tower, and to build-out two new additions to house modern amenities for our 21st Century audience

 - Endowment -- $20M to increase our current endowment to match the needs of an orchestra of the MSO’s size and caliber

 - Pension -- $6M to eliminate the continuing expense of frozen pension, costing the MSO $650K-$750K annually